 According to Forbes, more than half of consumers say watching a video makes them more likely to buy.
 Don’t miss this marketing opportunity for your business.
 With the information we’ve covered, you’ll be a pro!

-You can use many types of video to market your business successfully.
-In this article, we look at the more popular types used in marketing today and talk about which type can deliver the most impact for your business.
+Let’s look at the most popular types of video used in marketing today and talk about which type to use to deliver the most impact for your business.